tabletcorry/mcp-panther/README.md

 ## Troubleshooting

 - If you encounter authentication errors, make sure your Panther API key is correct and has the necessary permissions.
-- Check the server logs for detailed error messages.
+- Check the server logs for detailed error messages: `tail -n 20 -F ~/Library/Logs/Claude/mcp*.log`
 - Ensure your Panther API URLs are correctly set if you're using a custom Panther instance.
 - If you see an error like `typer is required`, make sure you've installed MCP with CLI components: `pip install mcp[cli]`
 - Ensure you have `npm` and `uv` installed globally on your system.